Richard Lugar: 1996 presidential campaign

 Richard Lugar inspects an SS-18 ICBM being prepared for destruction under the Nunn–Lugar cooperative threat reduction program.

 Lugar ran for the Republican nomination for President in 1996.
 He declared his candidacy on April 19, 1995, in Indianapolis.
-However, the announcement was largely overshadowed by the Oklahoma City bombing, an event the same day which was the largest act of domestic terrorism on U.S. soil up to that time.
-The primaries and caucuses began in January 1996.
+However, the announcement was overshadowed by the Oklahoma City bombing, an event the same day that was the most deadly act of domestic terrorism on U.S. soil to date.

+Caucuses and primaries began in January 1996.
 He ran on a campaign slogan of "nuclear security and fiscal sanity", but his campaign failed to gain traction.
 He came in 7th in the Iowa caucuses on February 12 with 4%, and 4th in the New Hampshire primary on February 20 with 5%.
 In the Delaware primary on February 24 he also won 5%, and in the Arizona and North Dakota primaries on February 27 he came in last with 1%.
 He was on the ballot in seven of the nine contests on Super Tuesday on March 5, winning 1% in Colorado, Connecticut, and Maryland, 2% in Massachusetts, 3% in Maine and Rhode Island and 14% in Vermont, which was the best result he managed, though he still only came in 4th.

-He quit the race the next day, March 6.
-Lugar's fellow senator, and eventual Republican nominee, Bob Dole, had won all nine contests and Lugar endorsed him.
+Lugar quit the race the next day, March 6.
+His fellow senator and eventual Republican nominee Bob Dole won all nine contests and Lugar endorsed him.